Oxsomi/core3/docs/formats.md

     - IncludeFullDate (2: OxC3 date; U64)
   - UseSHA256 (4: if the hash should be CRC32C (off) or SHA256 (on))

+## oiSH

+[oiSH](oiSH.md) can be accessed through the following functions:

+- Error **SHFile_create**(ESHSettingsFlags flags, ESHExtension extensions, Allocator, SHFile *shFile): creates an SHFile with the respective flags and extensions.
+- Bool **SHFile_free**(SHFile *shFile, Allocator alloc)
+- Error **SHFile_write**(SHFile shFile, Allocator alloc, Buffer *result): serialize SHFile into a Buffer.
+- Error **SHFile_read**(Buffer file, Bool isSubFile, Allocator alloc, SHFile *shFile): read SHFile from a Buffer.

+To add binaries and entrypoints to an SHFile:

+- Error **SHFile_addBinary**(SHFile *shFile, ESHBinaryType type, Buffer *entry, Allocator alloc): moves the data from Buffer into the SHFile (or copies if it's a reference).
+Only allowed if the binary type hasn't already been defined yet.
+Adds a binary that a graphics API could consume (if the API supports it).
+- Error **SHFile_addEntrypoint**(SHFile *shFile, SHEntry *entry, Allocator alloc): moves entry->name to SHFile's entry (or copies if reference).
+Adds an entrypoint into the binary to clarify what type of shaders are in the binary.

+ESHSettingsFlags include HideMagicNumber (if the oiSH is a subfile of another format) and IsUTF8 (if the embedded oiDL that holds the entrypoint names contains any UTF8 strings).

+The binaries currently supported: SPIRV and DXIL.
+The one reading the file should pick the most efficient compilation path.
+Though it's possible the graphics API doesn't support one of them, so both should be included if the binary is used with different runtimes (ofc exclusively DXIL is allowed with a D3D12 and SPIRV with Vulkan).

+The extensions currently possible to signal: F64, I64, F16, I16, AtomicI64, AtomicF32, AtomicF64, SubgroupArithmetic, SubgroupShuffle, RayQuery, RayMicromapOpacity, RayMicromapDisplacement, RayMotionBlur, RayReorder.
+This is signaled for the entire binary.

+It includes the following stages: Vertex, Pixel, Compute, GeometryExt, Hull, Domain, MeshExt, TaskExt, RaygenExt, CallableExt, MissExt, ClosestHitExt, AnyHitExt, IntersectionExt.

+Each stage stores the type and the following info based on the stage:

+- Compute shaders store groupX, groupY and groupZ information, to simplify dispatching compute shaders into threads rather than groups.
+- Miss, Intersection, AnyHit and ClosestHit shaders store intersectionSize and payloadSize.
+- Graphics shaders (anything that's not compute or raygen) store the following:
+  - `ESHType[2][8]` as `U4[2][8]` for input and output.
+    - What type of inputs and outputs are bound where.
+    - Supported types: F32, I32, U32 and (F32,I32,U32)(x2,x3,x4).
+    - Useful for validation to see if shader stages are compatible.
+      - As well as for render target and vertex buffer validation.

 ## oiDL

 [oiDL](oiDL.md) can be created/destroyed through the following functions: